top of page

 DrizzleX

 It's also got an eye on water usage by tenants, alerting property owners to any overuse.
-This isn't just about fixing a drip here and there, but a much more significant impact.
-Buildings equipped with DrizzleX often see their water bills plunge by 25-45% or more.
+This isn’t just about fixing one drip.
+It can make a big difference in your building’s long-term efforts to reduce water consumption.

+Buildings equipped with DrizzleX often see their water bills plunge by 20–40% or more.
 As a landlord, you know this is not just a drop in the bucket.
 It's a real splash in reducing water waste and saving money.

 Usage Alerts

 One of DrizzleX's solutions is usage alerts.
 Since many people aren't really aware of their excessive water usage, the alerts can be very helpful.
-With this system, you can communicate with your tenants about their water consumption habits, and back it up with precise data too.

 Leak Detection